openjck/vim-yadm-files/README.md

 # vim-yadm-files

+## Note about archival

+I now use [vcsh](https://github.com/RichiH/vcsh) rather than [yadm](https://github.com/yadm-dev/yadm).
+The tools are very similar, but vcsh allows one to more easily manage multiple dotfile repos.

+As I'm no longer using yadm and I'm not sure anyone is using this plugin, it has been archived.
+Consider using a modeline instead, as described in the section [Why not use a modeline?](#why-not-use-a-modeline).
+Writing this plugin was a great learning experience, but truthfully, if it had occurred to me that modelines would have solved my problem, I probably wouldn't have ever written it.

+## Introduction

 vim-yadm-files is a Vim/Neovim plugin which sets correct filetypes for files managed by [yadm](https://github.com/TheLocehiliosan/yadm) so that syntax highlighting and other editor features work correctly.